fwin-dev/py.Disk/doc/readme.md

 	filePath = Local.FilePath("path/to/file.txt")
 	folderPath = Local.FolderPath("path/to/local/folder")

-`FilePath` instances have methods similar to what is available in python's built in `os.path`, except that the first argument of all methods in `os.path` is not needed because functions in `os.path` are not attached to a class instance, whereas functions belonging to a `FilePath` class are.
+`FilePath` instances have methods similar to what is available in python's built-in `os.path`, except that the first argument of all methods in `os.path` is not needed because functions in `os.path` are not attached to a class instance, whereas functions belonging to a `FilePath` class are.
 (This is similar to the move from all string functions being stored in the `string` module to becoming methods of string objects.)
 For example, to